 Practical test: free app

-Techradar has sourced another impressive app – this runs in the background of your phone or smartwatch while you’re taking your driving lesson.
+Techradar has sourced another impressive app to help you pass your driving test.
+This one runs in the background of your phone or smartwatch while you’re taking your driving lesson.
 Making use of GPS technology, the app monitors the movement and speed of the car you’re driving.
 After the lesson, boot up the app and it’ll feedback how you did on key areas like acceleration and cornering.

 Depending on how you score, the app will offer tips on driving safe, including tips for the weather conditions you faced!

 Not directly driving related but nevertheless important.
 Feeling a bit nervous before your test?
 Take a few minutes to go through some meditation techniques in order to get your mind and your nerves settled.
 Calm is a brilliant app for this, packed with tips and exercises for lowering anxiety levels.

 The app goes beyond its expectations by containing a specific music programme for focusing or relaxing, whichever you feel you need.
 Or, boot up a quick breathing exercise to prepare before you take your test!